gregpalmr/alluxio-secure-hadoop/README.md

      docker volume rm alluxio-secure-hadoop_mysql_data

-b.
+Step 2.
+Start the containers

 Use the docker-compose command to start the kdc, mysql, hadoop and alluxio containers.

      docker-compose up -d

-c.
+Step 3.
+View log file output

 You can see the log output of the Alluxio containers using this command:

      docker logs -f alluxio-master
      docker logs -f alluxio-worker1

-d.
 You can see the log output of the Hadoop containers using this command:

      docker logs -f hadoop-namenode
      docker logs -f hadoop-datanode1

-e.
 You can see the log output of the Kerberos kdc container using this command:

      docker logs -f kdc

-f.
+Step 4.
+Stop the containers

 When finished working with the containers, you can stop them with the commands:

      docker-compose down

-g.
 If you are done testing and do not intend to spin up the docker images again, remove the disk volumes with the commands:

      docker volume rm alluxio-secure-hadoop_hdfs_storage